Frequently Asked Questions

 The Behavior Analyst Certification Board® (BACB®) certifies individual behavior-analytic practitioners, whereas BHCOE accredits organizations who may employ those individuals.

-Does BHCOE provide any help in preparing for a survey?
+Does BHCOE provide any help in preparing for an evaluation?

 Do we have to submit all our programs for accreditation?